rackerlabs/support-how-to/content/cloud-servers/checking-listening-ports-with-netstat.md

 name.

 You need to run `netstat` on the server running the service.
-`netstat` is not affected by your firewall configuration.
+`Netstat` is not affected by your firewall configuration.

 ### Checking ports